 27. Donate your canned items to charity, and claim a tax deduction.

 Tony Alkau is the business manager of MyProMovers, a moving company based in the Northern Virginia, DC and Maryland area.
-With over 5 years of experience leading and managing teams in the moving industry he recognized the need for a trustworthy community mover that families can depend on and founded MyProMovers in 2016.
 Read more about our company, or fill out our simple online form to receive your free moving estimate.

 MyProMovers is the most affordable and reliable moving company in the Northern Virginia, DC and Maryland area.
 We pride ourselves on our attention to our customer's needs and we ensure that every move is completed on time and within budget.
 Call us today at 703-310-7333 if you're ready to choose a mover who cares.